Skip to main content

 Wheelchairs are available to borrow free of charge on a first-come, first-served basis.
 Please speak to a Visitor Experience Assistant on arrival.

 Our audio guide is available in British Sign Language (BSL) on your own device.
 During the main part of the experience, there will also be larger BSL screens.
-Please speak to a Visitor Experience Assistant to help set with up
+Please speak to a Visitor Experience Assistant to help set this up.

 Headphones can also be borrowed to use the audio guide with your hearing aid.